 Sunday 8 March 2026

-Join us for a special high tea honouring families whose connections span generations.
+Join us for a special high tea on International Women's Day to honour families whose connections span generations.
 It’s a heartfelt tribute to the past, present, and future of our shared story.

 Tuesday 24 March 2026

-Old Girls are invited to an elegant evening of drinks at the House of Lords to reconnect, reflect, and celebrate shared journeys in a truly iconic setting.
+Old Girls are invited to join the Principal for an elegant evening of drinks at the House of Lords to reconnect, reflect, and celebrate shared journeys in a truly iconic setting.

 Friday 1 May 2026